vchen19/artistic-funding-and-employment-baltimore/README.md

 Detailed methods for linear regression, [cluster analysis](https://github.com/vchen19/artistic-funding-and-employment-baltimore/blob/main/cluster_analysis_methods.md.md), and geospatial analysis can be found in our GitHub repository.

+Generally speaking, linear regression analysis was conducted to find the relationship between small business funding and the number of new small businesses in the year 2016.
+Then, linear regression analysis was conducted to find the relationship between small business funding and the share of the population that is employed in arts-related businesses in the year 2016.
+Then, cluster analysis was conducted to group Baltimore's community statistical areas (CSA's) into categories based on their small business funding and their arts employment.
+Finally, geospatial analysis was conducted based on this cluster analysis to visualize where the clusters lie in Baltimore.

 ## Results

 ### Linear Regression